-The Sultanate of Oman has made remarkable achievements in health development during the past 43 years represented by the percentage and reduction mortality, speedy in especially childhood control mortality, and the of communicable diseases.
+The Sultanate of Oman has made remarkable achievements in health development during the past 43 years represented by the percentage and mortality, speedy reduction in especially childhood mortality, and the control of communicable diseases.
 As highlighted by a number of international agencies, health developments in the country have been achieved efficiently.